Additional discounts in case of bank transfer:

 - until then, you will hear these high-priority frequencies.

-No matter what the speaker is or how much your amp, your defiance cost, you will never hear the sound coming out of those structures.
+No matter what the speaker is or how much your amp, your defiance cost, you will never hear the tone coming out of those structures.
 Only the sound of the room will dominate.
 An untreated room greatly affects what is heard, as it highlights and amplifies many frequencies and extinguishes or reduces them a lot.
 This will give you a completely uneven sound.

 In studios, that’s the biggest reason we never get the music we want.
 Mixed music will sound different in every room.
 This is because we hear the frequencies highlighted by the room as bad and drag it down with the EQ.
 And the reduced frequencies are set higher because we hear them too little.
 So if you are taken elsewhere to listen, we will get an upset sound image.
+According to the returns and the reviews of the best pro audio experts , professional acoustic treatments significantly improve the acoustics of a room, such as an office.
+We offer many acoustic elements.
+According to our customers’ reviews, our panels are the best on the market.

 Room acoustics in more details: